Mohamed Sayed Saber Abdelaziz

 The University of Texas at Austin – 2014

-- MA of English Linguistics (Translation), Faculty of Arts
+- MA of English Linguistics (Translation)

-Beni-Suef University - 2025
+Beni-Suef University (Faculty of Arts) – 2025

 Work Experience

-v An English<>Arabic Translator at iTranslate Company, Cairo, 2015
+v English<>Arabic Translator at iTranslate Company, Cairo, 2015

-v An English<>Arabic Freelance Translator - 2016
+v Freelance English<>Arabic Translator - 2016

 - Parts of MAs in different fields: sociology, information science, law, special needs science, commerce, and political science